 I’m here to write all the advice I wished I would have had before I started traveling with my kids.
-Three kids and many mistakes later I have some advice and tips for parents who are looking to take adventures with their kids.
+Three kids, and many mistakes later, I have some advice and tips for parents who are looking to take adventures with their kids.
 Whether it’s a two-week vacation or a long weekend getaway we hope you are able to have a wonderful time exploring the world together.

 Nothing is more stressful then tired kids and exhausted parents trying to enjoy adventuring around a new place.
 Be flexible and avoid a strict schedule.
 Nothing is more frustrating for kids/parents than to be so busy that they can’t enjoy themselves.

 Our most amazing trips have been those that allowed us to take a break in the afternoon and even to enjoy a nap.
 Anytime we are planning a trip the first question my husband asks is “so when do we nap”, so this is as beneficially to the parents as it is the kids.
 This “nap” time or “down” time is not limited to younger kids.
 Taking an hour to relax at a park or have coffee in a downtown coffee shop is a great way to slow down and recharge.
 Let me give you an example of what can go wrong when you are overdoing it.

 We have found that the easiest solution to most every problem is a snack!
 Seems simple enough right?
 However, packing snacks for a family of 5 feels a lot like trying to store enough water to cross the desert, it feels like an impossible task.
 The good news is it can be done, Pinterest has some great snack ideas!
 If you notice that the kids are getting cranky take a moment to enjoy a snack and watch as the fuel to their body generates a smile on their face!

 3. Organize Backpacks for Each Kid